 Cause: Insufficient space in an existing Oracle Cluster Registry device partition, which causes a migration failure while running rootupgrade.sh.
-To confirm, look for the error "utopen:12:Not enough space in the backing store" in the log file Grid\home/log/hostname/client/ocrconfig\pid.log.
+To confirm, look for the error "utopen:12:Not enough space in the backing store" in the log file, where Grid home is the Oracle Grid Infrastructure home path, and hostname is the name of the server: Grid_home/log/hostname/client/ocrconfig_pid.log.